abelperezok/aws-serverless-netcore/lesson-03/README.md

 }
 ```

 As we can see, there is effectively an IAM role and a Lambda function.
-Essentially what happened is that SAM template engine has translated the resource type AWS::Serverless::Function to a AWS::Lambda::Function plus a AWS::IAM::Role for us.
+Essentially what happened is that SAM template engine has translated the resource type AWS::Serverless::Function into a AWS::Lambda::Function plus a AWS::IAM::Role for us.

 ## Invoking the function

 After having deployed the function, we can invoke it the same way we did last time: using AWS CLI.
-One difference is the function and role names seem "distorted", that's a CloudFormation behaviour, it uses the name we give as "local name", then it prepends the stack name and appends a random value to ensure uniqueness.
+One difference is the function and role names seem "distorted", that's a CloudFormation behaviour, it uses the name we give as "logical name", then it prepends the stack name and appends a random value to ensure uniqueness.

 In this case, the function is renamed to project-lambda-HelloLambda-OBVQDSBNZJ7C which we can get from the previous command (a much better practice is to use Outputs section in the template, we'll get there in future lessons)